2026 Regular Session

 (4) Be oriented to true north and include a fixed grid with consistent "x" and "y" coordinates;

-(5) Have its accuracy verified by the entity producing the data through an on-site walk-through of the school buildings and grounds;
+(5) Have its accuracy verified by the entity producing the data through an on-site walk-through of the campus buildings and grounds;

-(6) Include accurate floor plans overlaid on current, verified aerial imagery of the school
+(6) Include accurate floor plans overlaid on current, verified aerial imagery of each

-(7) Include site-specific labeling for school structures, such as room names, hallway designations, exterior doors, stairwell numbers, and the locations of hazards, critical utility controls, key boxes, automated external defibrillators, and trauma kits and school grounds, including parking areas, athletic fields, surrounding roads, and neighboring properties;
+(7) Include site-specific labeling for all campus buildings, such as room names, hallway designations, exterior doors, stairwell numbers, and the locations of hazards, critical utility controls, key boxes, automated external defibrillators, and trauma kits and campus grounds, including parking areas, athletic fields, surrounding roads, and neighboring properties;

-(8) Include the requirement that future updates or modifications to the school mapping data conform to and integrate with software platforms used by the relevant public safety agencies; and
+(8) Include the requirement that future updates or modifications to the campus mapping data conform to and integrate with software platforms used by the relevant public safety agencies; and

 (9) Be created, stored, and maintained exclusively within the United States for the entire duration of the mapping process and thereafter to ensure security of the data.

-(b) The college campus safety mapping data set forth in subsection (a) shall be provided to local first response agencies including police, fire, emergency medical services (EMS), and any other local entities the school's crisis response planning team determines should be consulted in accordance with this article.
-The data shall be provided at no cost beyond the initial cost of production and shall be made available to such entities permanently.
+(b) The campus safety mapping data prepared pursuant to subsection (a) shall be provided to local first response agencies including police, fire, emergency medical services (EMS), and any other local entities the institution determines should be consulted in accordance with this article.
+The data shall be provided at no cost and made permanently available to such entities.

-(c) College systems shall consult and receive approval from the primary law enforcement agency serving and supporting the college.
-These shall include, but are not limited to county, city, or municipal police departments, or Sheriff's Department, prior to procurement to ensure school mapping data meets the requirements in this section.
+(c) In preparing campus safety mapping data, state institutions of higher education shall consult and receive approval from the primary law enforcement agency serving and supporting the institution.
+These shall include, but are not limited to county, city, or municipal police departments, or Sheriff's Department, prior to procurement to ensure campus mapping data meets the requirements in this section.